 allowing for faster healing

-- Painful 2nd toe joint – your bunion is corrected but the ball of foot behind the 2nd toe hurts.
+- Painful 2nd toe joint – the bunion is corrected but the ball of foot behind the 2nd toe hurts.
 This occurs when the bunion procedure shortens the long metatarsal bone too much behind the two bones in your great toe and leads to increased pressure to 2nd toe joint.

 - In most cases shortening the second metatarsal bone behind the second toe and fixing with a screw(s) reduces or eliminates pain